 In 2003, the Bank announced plans for restructuring to streamline operations and reduce costs, including consolidation of check operations and staff reductions in various functions of the Bank.
+In 2004, additional consolidation and restructuring initiatives were announced in the savings bonds operations.
 These actions resulted in the following business restructuring charges:

-Major catagories of expense (in millions): Total Estimated Costs Accrued Liability 12/31/02 Total Charges Total Paid Accrued Liability 12/31/03
+Major categories of expense (in millions):

-Employee separation \$ 5.6 \$ - \$ 5.6 \$ - \$ 5.6
+Total Estimated Costs Accrued Liability 12/31/03 Total Charges Total Paid Accrued Liability 12/31/04 Employee separation Contract termination \$ 6.1 0.3 \$ 5.6 - \$ 0.5 - \$ 1.8 - \$ 4.3 Total \$ 6.4 \$ 5.6 \$ 0.5 \$ 1.8 \$ 4.3

-Contract termination 0.3 0.3 (0.3)

-Other

-Total \$ 5.9 \$ - \$ 5.9 \$ (0.3) \$ 5.6

-Employee separation costs are primarily severance costs related to reductions of approximately 183 staff and are reported as a component of "Salaries and other benefits."
-Contract termination costs include the charges resulting from terminating existing lease and other contracts and are shown as a component of "Other expenses."
+Employee separation costs are primarily severance costs related to identified staff reductions of approximately 193, including 115 staff reductions related to restructuring announced in 2003.
+These costs are reported as a component of "Salaries and other benefits."
+Contract termination costs include the charges resulting from terminating existing lease and other contracts and are shown as a component of "Other credits."

-Costs associated with the write-down of certain Bank assets, including furniture and equipment, are discussed in footnote 6.
+Restructuring costs associated with the write-downs of certain Bank assets, including furniture and equipment are discussed in footnote 6.
 Costs associated with enhanced pension benefits for all Reserve Banks are recorded on the books of the FRBNY as discussed in footnote 8.
 Costs associated with enhanced postretirement benefits are disclosed in footnote 9.

-The Bank anticipates substantially completing its announced plans by December 31, 2004.
+The Bank anticipates substantially completing its announced plans by June 2005.